mpadge/distdecay/README.md

 # distdecay
-R package for analysis distance decay functions
+R package for analysis of distance decay functions